Appellate Law & Policy (Seminar)

 Course Number: LAW 6936 Credits: 2

-This seminar course focuses on a broad range of topics involving appellate law and policy of current or ongoing interest in the legal, academic, and political communities including: issues of current debate (such as judicial independence, judicial selection methods, judicial free speech, and judicial ethics); the judicial decision-making process (including opinion writing, judicial strategy); the structure, performance, and reforms of state and federal court systems (such as dividing large appellate courts, adding judges, etc.); and miscellaneous topics such as technology in appellate courts and the media.
-At least one class will be devoted to litigation in the U.S. Supreme Court including the ACA health care case.
-Students choose topics on which to write seminar papers and present current events.
+This seminar covers a broad range of appellate topics of interest to appellate lawyers, appellate judges, and academics including: issues of current debate (judicial independence, judicial selection methods, judicial free speech, and judicial ethics); the judicial decision-making process (jurisdiction/appellate writs, judicial opinion writing, judicial strategy, en banc v. panel decisions); the structure, performance, and reforms of state and federal appellate court systems (such as dividing large courts, adding judges, staffing/funding appellate courts); and miscellaneous topics (such as technology in and media coverage of appellate courts).
+Appellate clerkship skills will also be included.
+Students choose topics on which to write seminar papers and they must present current events for discussion throughout the semester.
+This seminar provides an opportunity to satisfy the Advanced Writing Requirement.